Abdominoplasty (Tummy Tuck)

 SENSATION: Usually, the skin of the abdomen remains partially or completely numb for several months or longer and your abdomen will feel tight for a month or longer.
 Tingling, burning, or shooting pains indicate regeneration of the small sensory nerves.
 This feeling will disappear with time and is not cause for alarm.
 It may take as long as two years for sensation in your abdomen to be restored completely.

 TAPE: Dr Layt advises taping the wounds with Fixomull initially then Siltape for 8 – 12 weeks after your operation for optimal scar healing.
-Our nurse will change these dressings 1 week after your operation.
+Our nurse will change these dressings one week after your surgery.
 You will be given a sample pack of Siltape that will last approximately six weeks, after this you will need to purchase the Siltape yourself.

 TED STOCKINGS: You may be required to wear TED stockings for compression to prevent DVT (blood clotting) post-operatively.
 If required these will be fitted at the hospital on your admission day.
 The nursing staff will advise you on how long you need to wear these for.